James-Chun/MKS22X-FinalProject/README.md

       - Using that segment of the path, the monkey will "drop a perpendicular" to that segment and see if its distance to that
         segement is allowable.
 Depending on this information it will place the monkey.

+May 24, 2019
+James - Balloon health - implemented health for balloons
+      - Working on changing color of balloon depending on its health
+      - Trying to use tint() but it permanently tints all images after it is performed so I need to find a way to "untint"
+      - Probably by reversing the coloring through another tint() call